-Use with Startup, Terminal Launcher, Web, or Windows

-SecureLogin version 3.5 or later
+Use with Startup, Terminal Launcher, Web, or Windows SecureLogin 3.5 or later version Type Flow control Call <SubRoutine> Usage <SubRoutine> Arguments The name of the subroutine called.

-Туре Flow control

-Usage Call <subroutine></subroutine>

-Arguments <SubRoutine>

-The name of the subroutine called.
 This must be identical to the name given in the Sub command.

-Use the Call command to call and run a subroutine.
+Description Use the Call command to call and run a subroutine.
 When a subroutine is called, the application definition begins executing from the first line of the subroutine.
 When it is completed, the application definition resumes executing from the command immediately following the Call command.
 Subroutines are useful when you would otherwise have to repeat the same lines of application definition over again.

-Example Terminal application definition

-This example looks for the word Username, if it is found on the screen the subroutine Log on is launched.
+Example Terminal application definition This example looks for the word Username, if it is found on the screen the subroutine Log on is launched.
 If Wrong Password is found, the subroutine WrongPassword is launched.

-'''

-Repeat

-If -Text "Username"

-Call "Login"

-EndIf

-If -Text "Wrong Password"

-Call "WrongPassword"

-EndIf

-EndRepeat

-#==Login Subroutine==

-Sub Login

-Type $Username

-Type @E

-Type $Password

-Type @E

-EndSub

-#==Wrong Password Subroutine==

-Sub WrongPassword

-DisplayVariables "The password entered is incorrect.
+Repeat If -Text "Username" Call "Login" EndIf If -Text "Wrong Password" Call "WrongPassword" EndIf EndRepeat #==Login Subroutine== Sub Login Type \$Username Type @E Type \$Password Type @E EndSub #==Wrong Password Subroutine== Sub WrongPassword DisplayVariables "The password entered is incorrect.
 Please check your password and click OK to try again.
-IT

-x4532."

-$Password

-Call Login
+IT x4532." \$Password Call Login EndSub

-EndSub

-'''